PowerShell/platyPS/EndToEndTests/SMA.Help.md

 Specifies a script block that runs after processing all input objects.

 #### InputObject [PSObject]

 ```powershell
 [Parameter(ValueFromPipeline = $true)]
 ```

 Specifies the input objects.
 ForEach-Object runs the script block or operation statement on each input object.
 Enter a variable that contains the objects, or type a command or expression that gets the objects.
-When you use the InputObject parameter with ForEach-Object, instead of piping command results to ForEach-Object, the InputObject value�even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)�is treated as a single object.
+When you use the InputObject parameter with ForEach-Object, instead of piping command results to ForEach-Object, the InputObject value—even if the value is a collection that is the result of a command, such as -InputObject (Get-Process)—is treated as a single object.
 Because InputObject cannot return individual properties from an array or collection of objects, it is recommended that if you use ForEach-Object to perform operations on a collection of objects for those objects that have specific values in defined properties, you use ForEach-Object in the pipeline, as shown in the examples in this topic.

 #### Process [ScriptBlock[]]